diego-all/golang-crud-api/README.md

     docker-compose down -v  (Removes the volume)

-    docker-compose down -v --rmi all   (removes the volume and the image)
+    docker-compose down -v --rmi all   (Removes the volume and the image)

     docker volume rm postgres_volume